-Distribution: Pecos bluntnose shiner formerly inhabited the Pecos River from near Santa Rosa downstream to Major Johnson Springs near Carlsbad (Hatch et al., 1985).
-Historical occurrence of persistent populations in the Texas portion of the Pecos River is doubtful (Platania, 1995).
-The species mainly occurs in pool and run mesohabitats within wide, shallow, sand-bed river reaches (Hoagstrom et al., 2008).
+Distribution: Pecos bluntnose shiner formerly inhabited the Pecos River from near Santa Rosa downstream to Major Johnson Springs near Carlsbad (Hatch et al. 1985).
+Historical occurrence of persistent populations in the Texas portion of the Pecos River is doubtful (Platania 1995).
+The species mainly occurs in pool and run mesohabitats within wide, shallow, sand-bed river reaches (Hoagstrom et al. 2008).

 Current Status: Pecos bluntnose shiner was federally listed as threatened in 1987.
 It was state-listed as threatened in New Mexico in 1976 and uplisted to endangered in 2006.
 The species has an approved recovery plan (USFWS 1992).
-Currently, Pecos bluntnose shiner is found in the Pecos River from near Old Fort State Park (near Fort Sumner) downstream to the inflow area of Brantley Reservoir near Carlsbad (Hoagstrom et al., 2008).
+Currently, Pecos bluntnose shiner is found in the Pecos River from near Old Fort State Park (near Fort Sumner) downstream to the inflow area of Brantley Reservoir near Carlsbad (Hoagstrom et al. 2008).
 Within this river reach, the fish tends to be most common upstream of Roswell.
 Systematic monitoring efforts indicated diminishing numbers beginning in 2002, associated with drought and desiccation of the Pecos River upstream of Roswell.
 Despite recovery efforts, abundance declined to historically low levels by 2005 (Davenport 2006).
-Although results of monitoring efforts have been questioned by some entities, an independent review of fish population data collected since 1992 confirmed that the precipitous decline since 2002 reported by NMDGF and USFWS was real and not an artifact of sampling vagaries (Fagan, 2005).
 Pecos bluntnose shiner abundance increased after 2005, likely a consequence of maintenance of continuous flow from Sumner Dam to Brantley Lake (avoidance of intermittency) and increased summer rainfall (NMDGF and USFWS files).
-Beginning in 2011 shiner abundances wereagain declining and are approaching historically low levels.
+Beginning in 2011, shiner abundances again declined and approached historically low levels.
 The decline was likely due to drought conditions and river drying precluding successful spawning and recruitment (Davenport 2012).
-Following two consective years (2014 - 2015) with no river drying, the population appears to be increasing (Davenport 2016)
+Following continuous river surface flows since 2014, the population appears to be recovering (Davenport 2021).
+A five-year status review of Pecos bluntnose shiner was completed in 2020 (USFWS 2020).

-Threats: Primary threats to Pecos bluntnose shiner include large volume, extended duration block releases from reservoirs during the summer reproductive season, seasonal dewatering, artificially depressed river flows, channelization, diminished habitat diversity, non-point pollution from agricultural sources, and range fragmentation.
-High volume reservoir releases during the summer spawning season displace large numbers of eggs and larvae into unsuitable habitats (Dudley and Platania, 2007; Hoagstrom et al., 2008).
-Forecast warmer and drier climatic conditions (Agency Technical Workgroup 2005) threaten to exacerbate stress from habitat constriction.
-Although the lower habitat reach (downstream of Roswell) experiences relatively better flow during dry periods, it supports an unbalanced age structure with few individuals in larger, adult size classes (Hoagstrom et al., 2008).
-However, a numerically small, but multiple-age class, population was found in the Pecos River just upstream of the deserted McMillan Reservoir in 2010.
+Threats: Primary threats to Pecos bluntnose shiner include large-volume, extended-duration block releases from reservoirs during the summer reproductive season, seasonal dewatering, artificially depressed river flows, channelization, diminished habitat diversity, non-point pollution from agricultural sources, and range fragmentation.
+High-volume reservoir releases during the summer spawning season displace large numbers of eggs and larvae into unsuitable habitats (Dudley and Platania 2007; Hoagstrom et al. 2008).
+The reduction in off-channel, low-velocity habitats to mitigate downstream displacement also presents a concern for long-term persistence.
+Finally, forecasted warmer and drier climatic conditions (Agency Technical Workgroup 2005) threaten to exacerbate stress from habitat constriction.

-Recommendations: Based on repetitive declines in abundance and anticipated increased threats to habitat due to drought and other factors (mainly river drying), no change in status is recommended.
+Recommendations: Based on repetitive declines in abundance and anticipated increased threats to habitat because of drought and other factors (mainly river drying), no change in status is recommended.
 Multi-agency efforts to manage flows in the Pecos River to meet irrigation needs without imperiling surviving populations of Pecos bluntnose shiner should incorporate restoration or mimicry of natural flows.
-Permanent surface flows should be maintained throughout the currently occupied range of Pecos bluntnose shiner, and additional water acquisition options should be identified.
+Permanent surface flows should be maintained throughout the currently occupied range of Pecos bluntnose shiner and additional water acquisition options should be identified.
 Short-term, emergency actions such as rescue, salvage, and re-release of fish to the river following drying events should be considered to prevent extirpation of the species in the wild.
-The USFWS-directed restoration efforts on Bitter Lake National Wildlife Refuge should be emulated at other suitable locations in the lower Pecos River valley, especially on NMDGF lands (e.g., Huey Wildlife Area and Carr Farms).
-The potential to restore Pecos bluntnose shiner to formerly occupied habitat in the Pecos River upstream of Sumner Reservoir should be investigated.
-Strict enforcement of bait fish regulations should be followed throughout the Pecos River drainage.
+The possibility of establishing off channel, low velocity habitats in the lower Pecos River valley, especially on NMDGF lands, should be investigated.
+Strict enforcement of baitfish regulations should be followed throughout the Pecos River drainage.